 They employ advanced cryptography called asymmetric encryption, involving two keys:

 A public key, which resides on the service’s server and is essentially useless on itself.
-It needs the private key, which is securely encrypted on the user’s device and never leaving it.
+It needs the private key, which is securely encrypted on the user’s device and never leaves it.

 This makes this setup virtually unhackable and much more secure compared to traditional password-based methods.